 Official: More possible victims of California doctor found

-Robicheaux, 38, of Newport Beach and Riley, 31, of Brea were arrested Sept.
-12 after being charged with rape by use of drugs, oral copulation by anesthesia or controlled substance, and other crimes, District Attorney Tony Rackauckas told reporters.
+Robicheaux and Riley were arrested Sept.
+12 after being charged with rape by use of drugs, oral copulation by anesthesia or controlled substance, and other crimes.